"I Dare You to Laugh:" Oscar Boyson and Ricky Camilleri Give Satire Its Teeth Back

 "It's a two-hundred-million-dollar whitewashing of a man who raped multiple children," Ricky Camilleri says.
 "That's fucked up."

 In this specific instance, Camilleri is talking about Michael, the biopic of Michael Jackson that Lionsgate released this past April.
-During his life, Michael Jackson faced multiple credible accusations of child sexual abuse over several decades, and Lionsgate spent two hundred million dollars on a movie that ignores that reality.
+Michael Jackson faced multiple credible accusations of child sexual abuse over several decades, and Lionsgate spent two hundred million dollars on a movie that ignores that reality.
 Camilleri is equally frustrated with the film as he is with the silence around it.

 "They're just silent," he says.
 "Is it because this is a corporate-dominated story, and people want to make sure they still get reviews or invites to Lionsgate screenings?"